 - Definition of permutation group

+- Examples

 - Operation on permutation

-- Cyclic notation of permutation

-- Transposition

-- Alternation group

 Permutation groups are central to the study of geometric symmetries and to Galois theory, the study of finding solutions of polynomial equations.
 They also provide abundant examples of nonabelian groups.
 In this chapter, we shall deal with various concepts of permutations.